tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 • Genes are capable of self-duplication producing their own copies.

-**5.2 In search of the genetic material** As early as 1848, Wilhelm Hofmeister,
+## In search of the genetic material

-a German botanist, had observed that cell nuclei organize themselves into small, rod like bodies during mitosis called **chromosomes**.
+As early as 1848, Wilhelm Hofmeister, a German botanist, had observed that cell nuclei organize themselves into small, rod like bodies during mitosis called **chromosomes**.
 In 1869, Friedrich Miescher, a Swiss physician, isolated a substance from the cell nuclei and called it as **nuclein**.
 It was renamed as nucleic acid by Altman (1889), and is now known as DNA.
 By 1920, it became clear that chromosomes are made up of proteins and DNA.
 Many experiments were carried out to study the actual carriers of genetic information.
 Griffith's experiment proved that DNA is the genetic material which has been dealt in class XI.
 Bacterial transformation experiments provided the first proof that DNA is the genetic material.
 However, he could not understand the cause of bacterial transformation, and the biochemical nature of genetic material was not defined from his experiments.

 Later, Oswald Avery, Colin Macleod and Maclyn McCarty in 1944 repeated Griffith’s experiments in an ‘_in vitro_’ system in order